epoz/shmarql/README.md

 ## TODO

+[ ] Bootstrap the display with a different query, when s, p an do are all empty.
+For large endpoints an empty query just leads to timeouts.
+Maybe a distinct over the predicates?

 [ ] Add a Dockerfile that builds the environment in a runnable form for users not experienced with Python and/or Transcrypt.

 [ ] Make searching possible for literals.